psmyrdek/blog/content/pages/prezentacje.md

 ## Front-End Tooling - Tales, Legends and Myths
 📅 04.07.2019
-🗺 SmartRecruiters HackerSpace - Kraków
+🗺 SmartRecruiters HackerSpace - Cracow
 🛠[Demo](https://github.com/psmyrdek/build-tools-playground)

 Learn how to build a modern web application using five different techniques, starting from raw OS capabilities, ending with Webpack and Parcel.